 An MVP allows you to test your product with a small group of users before entirely investing in the development of the product.

-This can save you time and money in the long run as you can make sure that your product is viable and that there is a demand for it before fully committing to its development.
+This can save you time and money in the long run as you can ensure that your product is viable and there is a demand before fully committing to its development.

 Dropbox is an excellent illustration of how to take advantage of an MVP to define success.
 As a result, they’ve become a big successful business with a net worth of $12 billion.